orgvue2/orgvue-advanced/scenario_modelling/cloning_exercise_re-organisin.md

 1. Filter out new scenario using Filter Control

-2. Color by performance ranking
+2. **Color by** performance ranking

 3. Assign top performance to team leaders

 4. Scale the card based on roll-up cost

-5.Drag-and-drop the nodes to optimise number and size of teams
+5. **Drag-and-drop** the nodes to optimise number and size of teams

 ###Visualise the Impact

 ![](3A-007.visualiseimpact.png)

-1. Compare organisational structure of the two in Tree view
+1. Compare organisational structure of the two in **Tree view**

-2. Chart the differences, such as outgoing count split by depth, overall cost, average performance ranking etc.
+2. **Chart** the differences, such as outgoing count split by depth, overall cost, average performance ranking etc.

 ###Get exercise data into OrgVue

-1. Open the Excel workbook for OrgVue Advaned Training
+1. Open the Excel workbook for OrgVue Advanced Training

 2. Find a data sheet for this chapter:
   * 9.1 Sales Department